Fiscal Year 2016: 10.9 miles completed. Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Formula and Matching Requirements

-Statutory formulas are not applicable to this program.
-Matching Requirements: Funding for work on the Appalachian Development Highway System is allowed at 100%, wherever the project is located.
-Please see the ARC Code for more details.
-This program has MOE requirements, see funding agency for further details.
+Funding for work on the Appalachian Development Highway System is allowed at 80%, wherever the project is located.
+The ARC Code and ARC Project Guidelines furnish details.

 Length and Time Phasing of Assistance